Heatstroke warning: Recognising the signs

 Heatstroke, also known as sunstroke or hyperthermia, is a severe form of heat-related illness that occurs when the body’s temperature regulation system is overwhelmed by external heat.
 Heatstroke does not occur immediately upon stepping out into the sun.
 It usually develops over time due to prolonged exposure to high temperatures and direct sunlight without taking proper precautions.

 When the body is unable to dissipate heat effectively, its core temperature can rise rapidly, leading to potentially fatal consequences.
-Symptoms of heatstroke can include high body temperature (above 104°F or 40°C), rapid and strong pulse, throbbing headache, dizziness, nausea, confusion, and even unconsciousness.
+Symptoms of heatstroke can include a high body temperature (above 104°F or 40°C), a rapid and strong pulse, a throbbing headache, dizziness, nausea, confusion, and even unconsciousness.
 The combination of intense sunlight, high humidity, and limited airflow can create a dangerous environment for the body to maintain its normal temperature.

 The body has natural mechanisms to regulate its temperature, such as sweating and increasing blood circulation near the skin surface.
 However, when these mechanisms are overwhelmed by excessive heat and humidity, the body may no longer be able to maintain a normal temperature, leading to heat exhaustion and eventually heatstroke if left unaddressed.